schneikai/devise_easy_omniauthable/README.md

 To get your Client-ID and -Secret go to https://cloud.google.com/console.
 Login to your existing Google account or create a new one.
 Now create a new project.
-When that is done click on "APIs & auth" and then on "Credentials" in the left hand menu.
+When that is done click on "APIs & Auth" and then on "Credentials" in the left hand menu.
 Now click the "Create new client id" button.

 If your website is for example `http://www.example.com` you would fill in